ibm-garage-mop/lab-guides/lab/5-ocp-install-with-powervc/tfvars.md

 master = {instance_type    = "master",    image_id    = "8d20f462-260f-4715-9b95-6a63aad698e3",  "count"   = 3, fixed_ips = ["10.3.48.10", "10.3.48.11", "10.3.48.12"]}
 ```

-Do not change or increase the number of nodes or templates since it could affect the deployment of your cluster.
+Do not change the or `instace_type`, `image_id` or increase the `count` since it could affect the deployment of your cluster.
 The resources have been carved to fit the demo systems.

 ## 3) Openshift level